rayhaanalykhan/UIAppUtils/README.md

     The function handles all authorization statuses and shows appropriate alert messages for all cases (not determine, first-time denied, previously denied, restricted, and unknown).

     ```swift
-    UIAppUtils.checkMediaPermission(mediaType: .video, showGoToAppSettingsOption: true) { granted in // show an option to navigate to app settings for                                                                                                                if permission has been previously denied
+    UIAppUtils.checkMediaPermission(mediaType: .video, showGoToAppSettingsOption: true) { granted in // show an option to navigate to app settings for if permission has been previously denied.
         if granted {
             print("Camera access granted.")
         } else {